ayshahrah/seg/sd.md

 ## Learning Resources

-*Important Note: All learning resources available here are free.
+***Important Note:** All learning resources available here are free.
 If you found any learning resource requires a fee, please post a comment under the discussion post below "Report a Problem Here".
-Regarding the MOOCs that are bundled as a specialization track with a fee (e.g. coursera's specializations and edx's xseries programs), you can look for each individual course and take it for free (Audit option).
+Regarding the MOOCs that are bundled as a specialization track with a fee (e.g. coursera's specializations and edx's xseries programs), you can look for each individual course and take it for free (Audit option).*

 ### Foundation

-#### Massive Open Online Courses (MOOC)
+#### MOOCs

 - [Learning How to Learn](https://www.coursera.org/learn/learning-how-to-learn)
 - [Mindshift](https://www.coursera.org/learn/mindshift)